facorread/rust-agent-based-models/README.md

 ## What can I do with this software?

-Ideally you could make a fork of this software and modify it to build and publish your ABM on GitHub or GitLab.
-Or you can just make a copy and start an ABM in your own repository.
-Finally, you can take some of the ideas to inform your own design: ideas on how to generate agents and links, how to make them interact and update, how to remove them, and how does the software handle dangling links and states.
+Ideally you would fork this repository to build your own model; this would give you easy access to bug fixes and enhancements via `git pull` and `git merge`.
+As an alternative, you can just copy this code and start an ABM in your own repository.
+Finally, you can implement the ideas in this repository as part of your own design.

 If you want to reuse code, for example, to generate links at several stages within a time step, you will need to store the state variables in a ```world``` struct; see Catherine's presentation.